-Documenting and reviewing the impact of Nottinghill Co-operative Preschool's learning program
+Documenting and reviewing the impact of Nottinghill Co-operative Preschool's learning program dramatic play.
+Nottinghill brings in various services from the community to enhance our program, such as outside sports programming and outside music programming.

 Children learn through play.
 We know a child's play provides foundations for language, literacy, math, science and technology and the arts.
 Nottinghill provides the opportunity to excel in these areas through play.